A truly thought-provoking, timely (after all, our morals are under siege), and very deranged question. But I have no shame so I'll answer it.

 This is a 19th c.
 French fruit wood lap desk:

 Let me begin by saying that I'm no expert in lap dances.
 I've never actually had one.
 And I don't recall ever having given one.
-But I have seen them on "Rock of Love" so I do get the concept.
+But I have seen them on "Housewives of Atlanta" and "Shahs of Sunset" so I do get the concept.

 OK, so we agree that I'm clueless about lap dances.
 ON THE OTHER HAND, I'm cluefull about lap desks.
 In fact, I own one and I enjoy it a LOT, mainly as a decorative accessory.